sirisian/ecmascript-types/decoratorreplacement.md

 a crude structural match that looks like overload resolution and is not would mislead by resemblance.

-**(c) No overloading ON ARGUMENTS — one function per name per POSITION.**
+**(c) No overloading ON ARGUMENTS â€” one function per name per POSITION.**
 **Recommended.** With arguments as tokens (i), every argument has the same type, so type-directed selection has nothing to select on.
 The macro branches on its own arguments, which is where a token-level decision belongs.

 **This rules out overloading on ARGUMENTS and not on the CONTEXT**, and the distinction matters.
-A decoration's position is decided by lookahead at the decoration site — before any checking, without reading the region — so selecting on the context type is decidable exactly when the position is, which is always:
+A decoration's position is decided by lookahead at the decoration site â€” before any checking, without reading the region â€” so selecting on the context type is decidable exactly when the position is, which is always:

 ```js